-VIA ASCII MESSAGING - Connect a serial link between your controller and the RS-232 or RS-422 port (recommended), or open an Ethernet socket (i.e., Telnet) between your controller and the valid projector address.
-Valid ASCII codes and messages are documented in the Christie Serial Communications document available at the Christie website.

-VIA WEB INTERFACE - Connect the PC to the projector's Ethernet port.
+- Via ASCII Messaging: Connect a serial link between your controller and the RS-232 or RS-422 port (recommended), or open an Ethernet socket (i.e., Telnet) between your controller and the valid projector address.
+Valid ASCII codes and messages are documented in the Christie Serial Communications document available at the Christie website. - Via Web Interface: Connect the PC to the projector's Ethernet port.
 In the web browser (i.e., Internet Explorer), enter the IP address of the projector you wish to control.
 This will prompt a login screen.
 The default login ids are: admin, service, and guest.
 Up to a maximum of 3 users can connect at any given time.
 Two users can use the same account to log in.
 Each user will see a different set of tabs.
 The default passwords can be edited by an administrator or a service user in the Admin tab.
 Guest users will not see this tab.
 Basic operations of the projector can be controlled from this interface and the Virtual OSD can be accessed from here.

-3.14 Alarm Conditions
+3.13 Alarm Conditions

-An alarm condition consists of a message that is on the LCD display located beside the built-in keypad, see Section Figure 3-45 Example of Alarm Condition.
+An alarm condition consists of a message that is on the LCD display located beside the built-in keypad.